torchipeppo/InfInt-project/modeling/target-schema.md

 ## HasName/2
 *(what, name)*

 *For athlete IDs and country codes.
-And maybe also editions, they may have the name of the city they were in...*
+(Not editions, years are int and not varchar.
+It's not worth it.)*

 ## HasSex/2
 *(id, sex)*